Coalgebraic Satisfiability Checking for Arithmetic $\mu$-Calculi

 \section{Conclusion}

 We have shown that the satisfiability problem of the coalgebraic $\mu$-calculus is in \ExpTime, subject to establishing a suitable time bound on the much simpler one-step satisfiability problem.
-Prominent examples include the graded $\mu$-calculus, the (two-valued) probabilistic $\mu$-calculus, and extensions of the probabilistic and the graded $\mu$-calculus, respectively, with (monotone) polynomial inequalities; the \ExpTime bound appears to be new for the last two logics.
-We have also presented a generic satisfiability algorithm that realizes the time bound and supports global caching and on-the-fly solving.
+Our method does not require guardedness of fixpoint variables.
+Prominent examples include the graded $\mu$-calculus, the monotone $\mu$-calculus and its fragment game logic, the (two-valued) probabilistic $\mu$-calculus, and extensions of the probabilistic and the graded $\mu$-calculus, respectively, with (monotone) polynomial inequalities; the \ExpTime bound appears to be new for the last two logics.
+We have also presented a generic satisfiability algorithm that realizes the time bound and supports on-the-fly solving in the spirit of global caching algorithms.
 Moreover, we have obtained a polynomial bound on minimum branching width in models for all example logics mentioned above.